OctopusDeploy/docs/docs/infrastructure/deployment-targets/linux/index.md

 If Calamari is not present or is out-of-date, a warning will be displayed, however, Calamari will be updated when it is next required by a task.

-If the SSH target is healthy, the version that is displayed is the version of the Octopus server instance.
+If the SSH target is healthy, the version that is displayed is the version of the Octopus Server instance.

 If the fingerprint changes after initial configuration, the next health check will update the fingerprint.
 If the fingerprint returned during the handshake is different to the value stored in the database, the new fingerprint will show up in the logs.
 If you aren't expecting a change and you see this error it could mean you have been compromised!